Ohio State vs. Tulsa NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Ohio State and its opponents have combined to go over the current 60.5-point total in all three games this season.
+- Saturday's over/under is 4.5 points higher than the combined 56.5 PPG average of the two teams.

-- The two teams combine to score 56.5 points per game, 4.0 less than the over/under in this contest.
+- The 56.5 combined points per game that these two squads have allowed this season are 4.5 fewer than the 61 over/under in this contest.

-- This contest's total is 4.0 points greater than the 56.5 these two squads combine to surrender per game this season.

-- The average total in Buckeyes games this season is 65.0, 4.5 points more than Saturday's total of 60.5.
+- Buckeyes games this season feature an average total of 65.0 points, a number 4.0 points higher than Saturday's over/under.

-- The 50.8 PPG average total in Golden Hurricane games this season is 9.7 points fewer than this game's over/under.
+- In 2021, games involving the Golden Hurricane have averaged a total of 50.5 points, 10.5 fewer than this game's set over/under.

 Ohio State Stats and Trends

-- When Ohio State puts up more than 23.5 points, it is 1-2 against the spread and 1-1 overall.
+- Ohio State is 1-1 against the spread and 1-1 overall this season when the team scores more than 23.5 points.

-- Ohio State is 1-2 against the spread and 1-1 overall when the team picks up over 356.0 yards.
+- Ohio State is 1-1 against the spread and 1-1 overall when the team churns out more than 356.0 yards.

-- The Buckeyes have turned the ball over one more time (2 total) than the Golden Hurricane have forced a turnover (1) this season.
+- This year, the Buckeyes have turned the ball over two times, one more than the Golden Hurricane's takeaways (1).

+- Find the latest spread and moneyline odds for Ohio State at SISportsbook.

 Tulsa Stats and Trends

-- This year the Golden Hurricane have turned the ball over three times, one more than the Buckeyes' takeaways (2).
+- The Golden Hurricane have turned the ball over one more time (3 total) than the Buckeyes have forced a turnover (2) this season.

 Ohio State Top Players